Cecilapp/Cecil/docs/3-Templates.md

 ### preg_split

-Split a string into an array using a regular expression.
+Splits a string into an array using a regular expression.

 ```twig
 {{ string|preg_split(pattern, limit) }}